Cesar-Mejia/pathfinding-algorithm-visualizer/README.md

 # Pathfinding Algorithm Visualizer

 This project allows you to visualize how different pathfinding algorithms work to find the shortest path between two points.
 The visualizer was built using React and Bootstrap.

+The visualizer can be found at https://cesar-mejia.github.io/pathfinding-algorithm-visualizer/

 ## Algorithms